akashpal13/category_product_mapping/README.md

 - Maven or Gradle build tool - [Download Maven](https://maven.apache.org/download.cgi) or [Download Gradle](https://gradle.org/install/)
 - Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse - [Download IntelliJ IDEA](https://www.jetbrains.com/idea/download/) or [Download Eclipse](https://www.eclipse.org/downloads/)

+## Usage

+Once the project is set up, follow these steps to run the application:

+1. Run the main class `Application.java` in your IDE.

+2. The Spring Boot application will start, and you can access the APIs using the provided URLs.